wyattclarke/place-for-family/content/CPS/logic-of-cps.md

 #### Overview

 As a starting point, I assert that society chooses some minimum standard of care for children.
 The standard originates from voters’ preferred tradeoffs between child safety, family autonomy, and everything else.
+(In public economics, this concept is called the [social welfare function](https://en.wikipedia.org/wiki/Social_welfare_function).)
 Those preferences get translated into policy, subject to budget constraints.
 Naturally, what behaviors are called child neglect and abuse can drift over time.

 Having established a minimum standard of care, the state monitors for violations.
 When a violation is found, several mechanisms are available for remediation, but they are all backed by legal power to remove children from their parent’s custody.
 Child removal is used to (1) directly stop individual cases of abuse or neglect and (2) deter parents who may never be observed from violating the minimum standard of care.